SFDigitalServices/sfgov/README.md

 Temp workaround is to use lando's helper script to import db.
 Refer to `.lando.yml` file, under the `tooling` section.

-In short, do `lando getdb` to import the db from pantheon `dev` environment.
+In short, do `lando getdb` from the `/web` directory to import the db from pantheon `dev` environment.